 Iceland is a magical place!
-With the constant weather changes even in summer, knowing what to pack for Iceland is an important part of your trip planning for the country visit.
+With the constant weather changes even in summer, knowing what to wear in Iceland as well as what to pack for Iceland is an important part of your trip planning for the country visit.
 Below you will find tips to help with your Iceland packing list plans.

 Iceland ranks at the top of naturally beautiful countries of the world, with some of the most hospitable people.
 Now, Iceland is a land of spectacular scenery, but the weather is highly unpredictable and can become extreme.
 So if you are planning to visit Iceland, you need to pack for rain, sun, snow, and the wind, and you need to pack smart because you can’t pack everything.

 - 1 Iceland Packing List At A Glance